-Lhasa has become a prime tourism center and an important and a practical stop in preparations to further tours into the region.
+Lhasa has become a prime tourism center and an important and practical stop in preparations to further tours into the region.
 Lhasa is the first stop of most travelers.
-From Lhasa, tourists can travel to Shigatse to visit and appreciate Tashihunpo Monastery, the seat of the Panchen Lama and further to Dingri to explore Mountain Everest-from where you can pass the Zhangmu Port to Nepal; or venture into the hinterland of Tibet to see more wild and rarely-visited sights in western Tibet such as Ngari and Nagqu.
+From Lhasa, tourists can travel to Shigatse to visit and appreciate Tashihunpo Monastery, the seat of the Panchen Lama, and further to Dingri to explore Mountain Everest-from where you can pass the Zhangmu Port to Nepal; or venture into the hinterland of Tibet to see more wild and rarely-visited sights in western Tibet such as Ngari and Nagqu.

-Around Lhasa, you will find Lake Namtso, the second largest lake in tibet, well-known for its colorful hues as the ray of sunshine casting across the water surface, and Yangbujin, famous for its hot springs.
+Around Lhasa, you will find Lake Namtso, the second largest lake in Tibet, well-known for its colorful hues as the ray of sunshine casting across the water surface, and Yangbujin, famous for its hot springs.

 Tibetan New Year

 Tibetan New year, known as Losar, is the most important festival in the Tibetan calendar.
 It is celebrated over a period of two weeks and generally falls during the months of January and February.
 It is regulated by the very ancient Tibetan calendar.
 Read more on Tibetan New Year

 It falls on the fourth up to the eleventh day of the first Tibetan month.
 It is the grandest religious festival in Tibet.
 Monks of Drepung Monastery, Sera Monastery, and Gaden Monastery will assemble in Jokhang Monastery for the occasion.

 The Ox Festival takes place from the 15th day of the 8th month in the Tibetan calendar.
 Celebrations usually last more than 10 days or even one month sometimes.
 During this festival, people will ask a “heiba”(wizard) to recite scriptures, play a yak horn and kill tens of yaks or over 100 sheep, drinking freely and talking cheerfully.